London Bullion Market Association

 The London Bullion Market Association (now known simply as LBMA), established in 1987, is the international trade association representing the global Over The Counter (OTC) bullion market, and defines itself as "the global authority on precious metals".
-It has a membership of approximately 150 firms globally, including traders, refiners, producers, miners, fabricators, as well as those providing storage and secure carrier services.
+As of 2026, it lists 89 Full Members, 93 Affiliate Members and 12 Market Makers across 27 countries, including traders, refiners, producers, miners, fabricators, as well as those providing storage and secure carrier services.

 Functions

 The LBMA's mission is to support the global precious metals industry by setting standards and developing market services.
 It oversees the governance of the market and defines how precious metals are refined and traded, most visibly through the London Good Delivery Lists, the Responsible Sourcing programme, and the Global Precious Metals Code introduced in 2017, which all members must follow.

 LBMA works with miners, investors, fabricators, ETFs, refiners, manufacturers, consumers, civil society and central banks from around the world.
 In addition to acting as the voice of the global precious metals market, LBMA is the contact point for regulators, investors and clients.

 LBMA has always worked closely with London Precious Metals Clearing Limited (LPMCL), which organises and co-ordinates bullion clearing and vaulting in London for OTC transactions taking place around the world.
 In 2017 LBMA assumed responsibility for the administrative functions of the LPMCL.
 It also has a close working relationship with the London Platinum and Palladium Market (LPPM) and there is cross-representation on the Management Committees or Boards of each organisation.